-The Science Education Master's degree is designed to be an accelerated 36-credit hours that can be completed in approximately 21 months (11 required courses, one elective course).
-The courses are held year around in a 'one-night a week for seven weeks' fashion.
+The Science Education master's degree is designed to be an accelerated 36-credit hours that can be completed in approximately 21 months (11 required courses, one elective course).
+The courses are held year-round in a one-night-a-week-for-seven-weeks fashion.
 Students can take two courses a term only driving to campus one evening per week.
 At the close of the student's coursework a comprehensive exam is taken.
-The exam is offered each term, thus enabling students to graduate year around.
+The exam is offered each term, thus enabling students to graduate year-round.